krlawrence/graph/README.md

 The site is currently being setup and populated - Please check back again regularly

 LATEST NEWS:
-[Oct-10-2017] Several sections have been improved also made updates to reflect changes made in Tinkerpop 3.3
+[Oct-10-2017] Several sections have been improved, I also made updates to reflect changes made in Tinkerpop 3.3

 To read the book in a browser click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.html) or for a PDF version click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.pdf).